-The call will be logged by the member of staff
+The call will be logged by the member of staff (noting the time of day, recipient, and outcome).

 Where any aspect of contact, or lack of contact, with a family/child causes any concern then this will be raised immediately with the DSL or designated member of SLT.